siilisolutions/hedge/README.md

 ### Other Usage Examples

     # Deploy to Azure and Persist the compiled artifacts in **target/** directory (index.js and function.json)
- boot hedge-azure -a functionapp -r resourcegroup target
+    boot deploy-azure -a functionapp -r resourcegroup target

     # Persist the compiled output without deploy
     boot deploy-to-target